ghc/ghc/docs/users_guide/glasgow_exts.rst

 This causes difficulties if you have a multi-module program containing Template Haskell code and you need to compile it for profiling, because GHC cannot load the profiled object code and use it when executing the splices.

-Fortunately GHC provides a workaround.
-The basic idea is to compile the program twice:
+Fortunately GHC provides two workarounds.

+The first option is to compile the program twice:

 1. Compile the program or library first the normal way, without ``-prof``.